 Download our full policy

 The Department of Education and Training have identified designated neighbourhood areas for enrolments across Victoria.
-With the new suburban developments in Armstrong Creek and the limited classroom buildings, our small school is under pressure to accommodate all families wishing to enrol.
+With the new suburban developments in our area and the limited classroom buildings, our small school is under pressure to accommodate all families wishing to enrol.

 The department has created an enrolment policy and priority order of placement: